karolbanat/minimalist-portfolio-website/README.md

 ### Continued development

-I would like to spend more time on planning with design before starting to code.
-In this project i spend a lot of time, but I still feel it wasn't enough.
+I would like to spend more time on planning with designs before starting to code.
+In this project I spent a lot of time on planning, but I still feel it wasn't enough.
-While coding I had to change my mind a few times, so spending more time on planning would save me some time.
+While coding I had to change my mind a few times, so spending more time on planning would have saved me some time.
 I would like to work on naming classes and files too.
 I think I don't spend enough time on thinking about names.

 ## Author